groupdocs-comparison-cloud/docs/content/comparison/developer-guide/advanced-usage/working-with-revisions/get-list-of-revisions.md

 ---
-id: "how-to-compare-two-pdf-files"
+id: "get-list-of-revisions"
-url: "comparison/how-to-compare-two-pdf-files"
+url: "comparison/get-list-of-revisions"
-title: "How to compare two PDF files"
+title: "Get list of revisions"
 productName: "GroupDocs.Comparison Cloud"
-weight: 10
+weight: 1
 description: ""
 keywords: ""
 ---

 # Introduction #

-Comparing different file types is very simple, just upload compared files into the storage and call comparisons method.
+GroupDocs.Comparison Cloud allows to obtain list of revisions from Word document.

- Here is an example how to compare PDF files.
+The following code sample demonstrates how to get list of all revisions.

 ## API Usage ##

 There are steps that usage of GroupDocs.Comparison Cloud consists of:

 1. Upload input documents into cloud storage
-1. Compare documents or get document info
+1. Call API method
-1. Download comparison result document from storage
+1. Download comparison result document from storage (if any)

 Steps 1 and 3 are storage operations, please refer to this [File API documentation]({{< ref "comparison/developer-guide/working-with-file-api.md" >}}) for usage details.